littlekid/testing-learning-to-create-a-good-getting-started-and-readme/README.md

 ## Demo applications

 * [Smart support]()
-  Have one supportnumber; redirect it to different people different times of the day, or selected days of the week, accept incoming sms from customers into your e-mail inbox with Zapier, and reply to their e-mail if you have it on record, or reply to them via sms, by replying to the e-mail.
+  Have one supportnumber; redirect it to different people different times of the day, or selected days of the week.
+Accept incoming sms from customers into your e-mail inbox with Zapier. ...and much more!

 * [Two factor authentication]()